• LAUNCH YOUR DREAM

 Katie Eigel

-Katie Eigel is a freelance writer and social media strategist who spent a year writing travel adventure stories on 8 Women Dream.
-Katie currently works with best-selling authors, artists and entrepreneurs to strategize the best ways to amplify their brands online and offline.
-Catherine, the director of the 8WD project, will tell you that Katie’s 8WD travel stories profoundly changed her view of what it meant to live your dreams.
+Katie Eigel is a freelance writer and social media strategist specializing in travel adventure stories.
+Katie currently works with best-selling authors, fortune 500 companies, and start-up entrepreneurs to strategize how to amplify their brands online and offline.
+The 8WD project will tell you that Katie’s 8WD travel stories profoundly changed people’s views of what it means to live your travel dreams.

-Note: Articles by Katie may contain affiliate links and 8WD will be compensated if you make a purchase after clicking on an affiliate link.
+Note: Articles by Katie Eigel may contain affiliate links, and Katie and/or 8WD could be compensated if you purchase after clicking on an affiliate link.

 Some of the posts on 8WD contain affiliate links or links to purchase products or programs from 8WD contributors.
 This means 8WD or the contributor may make a small commission if you make a purchase.
 The 8WD affiliate links help offset the cost of hosting this website and the contributor links help support the dreams of the contributor.
 Please check out the 8WD Legal Page for more details.